Here at Everything For Birds we have

 on regular powder-coated cages have Zinc and/or Lead in them, but

-companies like A & E Cage Company,
+A & E Cage Company,

 Avian